Police Beat for May 29, 2020

 Eric Michael Sedore, 26, 200 block of Fenwick Road, Venice.
 Charge: probation violation. original charge: battery.
 Bond: none.

-Geoffrey W. Smith, 47, 13200 block of Huerta St., Venice.
+Geoffrey W. Smith, 47, 13200 block of Huerta Street, Venice.
 Charges: possession of drug equipment, resisting an officer without violence, probation violation; original charge: possession of a controlled substance.
 Bond: $1,000.

 The North Port Police Department reported the following arrests: